AwesomesauceLabs/piglet-viewer/README.md

 7. Select an output directory for the WebGL build and click `OK`.

 Once the build has completed, PigletViewer will open in your default web browser.

-## Standalone Build Instructions (Windows/Mac/Linux)

-You can build PigletViewer for Windows/Mac/Linux using the following steps:

-1. Double-click `Assets/PigletViewer/Scenes/MainScene.unity` to make it the current scene.
-2. Click `File -> Build Settings...` in the Unity menu.
-3. Click `PC, Mac & Linux Standalone` on the left sidebar of the `Build Settings` dialog.
-4. Change the active build target to `PC, Mac & Linux Standalone` by clicking `Switch Platform`.
-The `Switch Platform` button will be grayed out if `PC, Mac & Linux Standalone` is already the active build target.
-5. Click `Build And Run`.
-6. Select a location for the output files and click `OK` to start the build.

-Once the build has completed, PigletViewer will open on your Windows/Mac/Linux desktop.
-If you are using Windows, you can drag-and-drop `.gltf`/`.glb`/`.zip` files onto the PigletViewer window to view them.
-If you are using Mac or Linux, you will instead need to launch PigletViewer from the command line and use the `--import` option to specify which glTF file(s) to load at startup (see [command line options](#command-line-options)).

 ## Command Line Options